The ‘Cogra Bay Manuscript’

 by Ambrose Reisch

-(Written as a 'recall' of my earliest experience of visiting Brooklyn & the Hawkesbury river.
-January 2017)
+( A 'recall' of my earliest experience of visiting Brooklyn & the Hawkesbury river.
+Written in 2017 )

 In the mid 70’s I travelled to the Hawkesbury River for the first time.
 I was an art student studying painting.
 This experience of the river was, in the first instance, an artistic inspiration.
 In every way a sensory smorgasbord.
 But what has shown to be more sustaining for me is that it presented itself as a spiritual paradox.
 I remember that I saw this river, I smelt it, I tasted its salt.
 I remember the wind always heading in the other direction.
 Rowing was always hard work.
 The shoreline was not a refuge from the restless water but an inhospitable jumble of rocks and boulders, covered with oyster shells like razor wire.
 It wasn’t friendly.
 The tide was forever receding revealing a muddy archaeology.
 People didn’t lie around on the sand but went out on the water wearing gumboots in flat boats.
 The river seemed to remain at arms-length and this, with its shards of reality, made it compelling.
 The river would inspire me to muse about all kinds of things.
 Anything from the brushwork in a Rembrandt portrait to the first Herman Hesse book I ever read.
 A year earlier, I was fresh back from 2 years in Firenze/Italy, where I had studied classical drawing in a cultivated landscape of Renaissance architecture and art.
 Here on the Hawkesbury river the landscape could not have been more extremely different.
 Different in a positive way.
 Its primal turbulence became a counterbalance to the refined language of art, and to the poet’s contemplative gaze.
 And all the while, the river ebbed and flowed under the radar.